jf17/lwjgl3-tutorial/README.md

 # Lightweight Java Game Library 3 Tutorial

+Added Gradle support and UTF-8 text rendering(in Russian).

 This tutorial is for anyone who wants to get started with the new version of the [Lightweight Java Game Library](http://www.lwjgl.org/).
 In the course of the tutorial we will use OpenGL 3.2 Core Profile for creating a